gordon-cs/gordon-360-api/README.md

 `api/schedulecontrol/description/:value` Update a schedule description of the currently logged in user.

-`api/schedulecontrol/timestamp/:value` Update a timestamp of last modified schedule of the currently logged in user.

 ### Victory Promise
 What is it?
 Resource that represents the user's scores on the four pillars of the victory promise.